What better time to talk about fat than the lead-in to the holidays and the prospect of all the deliciously rich food on

 Which means that your body won’t necessarily recognize them as usable material.

 These altered molecules, when not assimilated effectively into your body, create more work for your liver.
-Plus, they hang around as free radicals – the scavenger molecules that wreak havoc, leading to cardiovascular disease and cancer (among others).
+Plus, they hang around as free radicals – the scavenger molecules that wreak havoc, leading to inflammation, cardiovascular disease and cancer (among others).

 You need 20-30% (some even say up to 40%) of your calories from fat.
 If you’re that average person who eats 2000 calories a day, that translates into 44-66 g (88 g) of fat each day.

 To give you an idea, you need 3-5 servings a day…not a lot:

 2 tsp of butter, oil, nut butter = 10 g